googlefonts/googlesans/Docs/BUILD.md

 $ make
 ```

+Static fonts are located in the directories `build/GoogleSans/static/expert` and `build/GoogleSans/static/default`.

-Fonts are located in the directories `build/GoogleSans/static` and `build/GoogleSans/variable`.
+Variable fonts are located in the directories `build/GoogleSans/variable/expert` and `build/GoogleSans/variable/default`.

 Remove the virtual environment and intermediate UFO source files that are generated during the build with the following command: